-5 Fill out the Vault form.
+5. Fill out the Vault form.

-- a Enter Task name and Sequence number. - b Click Get units to refresh the list of deployment units, or baselines, stored in Dimensions CM, and then select a deployment unit. - c Click Get stages to refresh the list of stages for the selected deployment unit, and then select a stage. - d Click Get areas to refresh the list of deployment areas for the selected stage. - e Select the primary and secondary owners for the task. - f Optionally enter a description.
+- a.
+Enter Task name and Sequence number. - b.
+Click Get units to refresh the list of deployment units, or baselines, stored in Dimensions CM, and then select a deployment unit. - c.
+Click Get stages to refresh the list of stages for the selected deployment unit, and then select a stage. - d.
+Click Get areas to refresh the list of deployment areas for the selected stage.